-This thousand year old medieval castle stands on top of the Wawel Hill in Krakow, on the banks of the Vitsula river.
+This thousand-year-old medieval castle stands on top of the Wawel Hill in Krakow, on the banks of the Vistula river.
 This UNESCO World Heritage site was the home for over 3 dynasties of Polish kings.
 Standing the test of time, the castle has a mix of medieval, Baroque and Renaissance architecture, a combination of one of the largest European architectural movements.
 Close to the castle, you’d find the crown treasury, with a collection of some of the most exquisite royal gems of the centuries.
-The bottom of the Wawel Hill also has the historical Dragon’s Den, where as guessed, legend has it that a dragon once lived till it was destroyed by a shoemaker.
+The bottom of the Wawel Hill also has the historical Dragon’s Den, whereas guessed, legend has it that a dragon once lived till it was destroyed by a shoemaker.

 Krakow Travel Guide Destination #2: Rynek Glowny (Market Square)